 - The Institute favours the use of bibliographical software in academic writing.
 The University Library at ISS provides support for the use of RefWorks/Write-N-Cite and organizes regular training sessions for staff and students.

-- The Erasmus University Library also has an online course in English: Introduction to RefWorks
+- The Erasmus University Library has an extensive online course: e-course RefWorks

 - Installing WNC4 for Windows and Mac (for ISS users)

 - Write-N-Cite4 Guide [Jan 2017 v.01] (for ISS users)

 - Exporting references: step-by step guide on how to export references from databases at EUR/ISS [Sept 2017] (for ISS users)